Power-Components/livewire-powergrid/README.md

 The update method needs to be activated and configured for the edit on click and toggle to work.

-The data sent by the user should go under validation and treatment.
+All data sent by the user should go under validation and treatment.
 For instance, the user sends `price_formatted` with the value of `$ 4.947,70` to update the `Product` `price`.
 The database has the field `price` and expects `44947.70`.
 The developer must handle this data and point where to save it.
-Powergrid will not perform this converstion automatically.
-See the example bellow:
+Powergrid will not perform this conversion automatically.
+The same would happen with dates.
+See the two basic examples below:

 ```php